capsuleman/quote-bot-2/README.md

-# quote-bot-2
+# Quotebot v2
-Writting a new version of quote-bot with new functionalities
+New version of quote-bot with new functionalities (likes, handle multiples chans)